tassoevan/dnslive-webserv/README.md

 They simply need to provide a signature of the file they wish to upload signed by the address and key associated with the domain/tld.

 This should not be used for production quality websites/DNS but is great for personal use!
-For more info see [dns.live](https://dns.live).
+For more info see [dns.live](https://dns.live) or join #dnslive on Freenode.

 *** If you have a handshake resolver setup, visit [http://ix/](http://ix/) which is hosted using dnslive-cli at the DNS level and hosted using dnslive-webhost at the web level. ***